Woven fabric: Factory production

-Perry Walton explains over time as it processed and became a factory business,“At first fabrics were a by-product of agriculture in England, for the farm homestead was the seat of the textile industry.
+At first fabrics were a by-product of agriculture in England, for the farm homestead was the seat of the textile industry.
 The males of the household raised the flocks, while the females spun the yarn and wove the fabrics; and so the industry thrived and prospered for hundreds of years, giving occupation and income to thousands of the agricultural class.
 As time went on, the farmers of certain sections, particularly about Bury, Oldham, Preston, Man-chester, and Chester, became the more expert in the art, and soon the beginning of the factory system appeared in a separation of spinning from weaving, the two originally being done by one person.
-And little by little there came a further differentiation of work in the process not only of manufacturing, but also of merchandising the product, and this has left a trace in many English names,” (Walton 76).This marked the beginning of woven fabric becoming a product to be sold.
+And little by little there came a further differentiation of work in the process not only of manufacturing, but also of merchandising the product...

+This marked the beginning of woven fabric becoming a product to be sold.
 In the 1700s the first official cotton mill was established and turned by horses to create the cotton spinning into woven fabric, but this was not practical.

 The demand for fabric called for a faster way for the household item to be developed in this monotonous line of work.
 And so an even better invention was born.
-Walton explains the way a spinning frame worked.
-“Water power was already beginning to supply the power to the few mills in existence, and in 1771 Arkwright erected a new mill at Cromford…was supplied with a cylinder card machine and a spinning frame, which could roll as well as spin, and which was called a water frame from the power that supplied it.
-The machines thus grouped at Cromford made it possible for the first time to accomplish the whole operation of cotton spinning in one mill, the first machine receiving the cotton wool as it came from the pod, and the last winding the cotton, twisted in firm hard yarn upon the bobbins,” (Walton 83–84).
+Walton explains the way a spinning frame worked: "Water power was already beginning to supply the power to the few mills in existence, and in 1771 Arkwright erected a new mill at Cromford…[it] was supplied with a cylinder card machine and a spinning frame, which could roll as well as spin, and which was called a water frame from the power that supplied it.
+The machines thus grouped at Cromford made it possible for the first time to accomplish the whole operation of cotton spinning in one mill, the first machine receiving the cotton wool as it came from the pod, and the last winding the cotton, twisted in firm hard yarn upon the bobbins".
 The spinning frame increased the amount of factories because it made the work of making the fabric easier.